 Pekingese are suspicious of strangers, but once it remembers a face, it will become affectionate and calm with that person.
 It is also an independent dog and challenging to train.
-It will be reluctant to listen to you at first, but you will make it very obedient train it properly.
+It will be reluctant to listen to you first, but you will make it very obedient train it properly.

 Reason 1 To Get A Pekingese

 THEY ADAPT QUICKLY TO ALL HOMES.
 These dogs can live both in houses with a backyard and in small apartments due to their size, and also because they are a reasonably calm breed that does not need to burn large amounts of energy.
-They are not very enthusiastic about walks or outdoors.
+They are not very enthusiastic about walks or the outdoors.
 It would help if you did not sleep outside the home as it is very fragile in the face of inclement weather.

 A dog of this breed will always prefer the interior of the home.
 For this reason, it tends to get along well with older people and with those who lead a more sedentary life.
 In its search for comfort, this breed adapts well to life in a small apartment, in which it will need a little conditioned corner so that it can sleep without problems.
-They can also carry it on their arms or in a bag.
+They can also carry it in their arms or a bag.

 Reason 2 To Get A Pekingese

 A well-socialized Pekingese makes an excellent companion dog.
 It behaves in a very loving way with its family members and, above all, loves to sit on the skirts of humans to enjoy their caresses.
 The Pekingese can stay home alone without any problem since it does not need its master’s presence to feel safe.
 Your absences should not be very long since Pekingese also require human companionship to feel secure and happy.